FloridaPlayers/Documents/Constitution.md

 7. The amount of works passed on to the festival is at the discretion of the Production Selection Committee.
 8. The director(s) and producer of the production are also prohibited from acting.
 9. In the event that a new work is passed, edits to the script will be permitted within reason at the discretion of the Assistant Production Manager up to three weeks prior to opening night
 10. It is highly recommended that all involved with the show are students at the University of Florida.
-However, exceptions can be approved by the executive committee.
+However, exceptions can be approved by the Executive Board.
 11. It is recommended that no more than three new works are featured in any one festival, however this is left to the discretion of the Production Selection Committee based upon length of work and difficulty of execution.
 12. The New Works Festival shall be mounted as a singularly produced festival sharing a single design team and budget.